Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Models and Methods

-Since the proposed MLE, MAP, and BLUP estimates are performed within exponential families, the optimization tasks in obtaining \eqref{def:fpca.mle}--\eqref{def:fpca.blup} are essentially convex optimization with discrete samples succinctly summarized using the sufficient statistics, and thus the proposed procedure is computationally efficient.
-For implementation, we adopted \texttt{nloptr}, a \texttt{R} version of NLopt \citep{john:NaN} for optimization, and \texttt{fdapace} \citep{carr:20} for functional data analysis.
-An R package will be made available on GitHub.
+The proposed procedure is computationally efficient, since the proposed MLE, MAP, and BLUP estimates are performed within exponential families, so the optimization tasks in obtaining \eqref{def:fpca.mle}--\eqref{def:fpca.blup} are convex, and the discrete samples are succinctly summarized using the sufficient statistics.

-For pre-smoothing, we considered KDE and logspline in numerical examples.
-For the bandwidth selection for KDE, with the Gaussian kernel, we first applied the method of \cite{shea:91} to obtain optimal bandwidths $h_i^*$, $i=1,\dots,n$ for the training samples, and then utilized the median bandwidth $h^* = \text{median}(h_1^*, \dots, h_n^*)$ to each training sample for more stable estimation.
-Also, we will discuss shortly after \autoref{prop:optimal.K}, it is believed that over-smoothing in the pre-smoothing step with a larger bandwidth $h$ for KDE may help to improve performance.